wp-plugins/easy-translator-lite/readme.txt

 == Description ==

 *Easy Translator* is a plugin to translate other plugins as well as blog posts and pages.
 It provides a customizable widget to enable machine translation (from Google or Microsoft).
-For plugins, it picks up translatable strings (in `_[_e]()` functions) and presents them and their existing translations (from the MO object of the current text-domain, if loaded) in a user editable form.
+For plugin translation, it picks up translatable strings (in `_[_e]()` functions) and presents them and their existing translations (from the MO object of the current text-domain, if loaded) in a user editable form.
 It can generate a valid PO file that can be emailed to the plugin author.

 The [Pro Version](http://buy.thulasidas.com/easy-translator "Buy the Pro Version for $3.95") adds the following features: